LiymLab/cfDNAanalyzer/README.md

 #### 4.2 Model-based methods

-Model-based integration methods create multiple intermediate models for the different omics data and then build a final model from various intermediate models ([Reel *et al, Biotechnology Advances*, 2021](https://pubmed.ncbi.nlm.nih.gov/33794304/)).
+Model-based integration methods create multiple intermediate models for the different omics data and then build a final model from various intermediate models ([Reel *et al, Biotechnol.
+Adv.*, 2021](https://www.sciencedirect.com/science/article/abs/pii/S0734975021000458?via%3Dihub/)).
 It boosts predictive accuracy by utilizing the strengths of individual models, enabling a deeper understanding of the interactions across different layers.

 | Methods         | Brief Introduction                                           | Reference                                                    |
 | --------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |